opendatateam/udata/docs/getting-started.md

 ## Get udata

 Make a new directory.
-You can name it as you like :
+You can name it as you like:

 ```shell
 mkdir udata-workspace